Fratoni-Mateus/Ecommerce-courses/README.md

 ## What is the purpose of this project?

-This web single page application was created as part of a technical challenge.
-It was designed following the requirements prescribed by the challenge issuer.

-The idea is to have a web-courses e-commerce in which the user can browse through the available courses, add them to cart, simulate a sale and them have access to them on the logged area.
+This web single page application's idea is to have a web-courses e-commerce in which the user can browse through the available courses, add them to cart, simulate a sale and them have access to them on the logged area.
 <br>

 ## How to run this project: